ridwanbejo/terraform-aws-iam-user-group/README.md

 ## D. How to contribute ?

-If you find any issue, you can raise it here -> [Issue Tracker](https://github.com/ridwanbejo/terraform-aws-iam-user-group/issues)
+If you find any issue, you can raise it here at our [Issue Tracker](https://github.com/ridwanbejo/terraform-aws-iam-user-group/issues)

 If you have something that you want to merge to this repo, just raise [Pull Requests](https://github.com/ridwanbejo/terraform-aws-iam-user-group/pulls)

+Ensure that you install all the tools from section C for development purpose.